MerosCrypto/Meros/docs/Protocol/Consensus.md

 # Consensus

 This document defines and describes Consensus Elements, which come in the forms of Verifications, Merit Removals, Difficulty Updates, and Gas Price sets.
 Every Element has a creator, which is the 2-byte nickname of the Merit Holder who created it.
-When a new Element is received via a `SignedVerification`, `SignedSendDifficulty`, `SignedDataDifficulty`, or `SignedMeritRemoval` message (or a group of Verifications via a `SignedVerificationPacket`), node behavior should be to immediately perform the protocol dictated action, as long as the Element is valid.
+When a new Element is received via a `SignedVerification`, `SignedSendDifficulty`, `SignedDataDifficulty`, or `SignedMeritRemoval` message, node behavior should be to immediately perform the protocol dictated action, as long as the Element is valid.
 Gas Price Elements can only have their actions applied once archived in a Block. `SignedGasPrice` exists solely to give miners other than the sender the ability to archive the Element as well

 Elements do not have hashes, so their signatures are produced by signing their serialization, without the holder, and with a prefix unique to each type of Element.